rshreya/dockstore-ui2/README.md

 ## Pre-build/serve

-Run `npm run prebuild` before running or building the project.
+Check .travis.yml for the webservice version and set the environment variable using `export WEBSERVICE_VERSION="1.5.1"` Run `npm run prebuild` before running or building the project.
 This command will:
 - generate a file which contains the UI tag version
 - download the openapi codegen